 Strengthening Maritime Ties: Indian Navy and Saudi Arabian Navy Collaborate in 'PASSEX Exercise'

 In a display of strategic cooperation and shared maritime interests, the Indian Navy and the Royal Saudi Arabian Navy joined forces to execute a 'PASSEX Exercise.'
-The INS Chennai, stationed in the Red Sea, engaged in this collaborative endeavour with the Royal Saudi Navy Ship HMS Al Jubail on August 5, 2023.
-The exercise, conducted off the coast of Jeddah, Saudi Arabia, underscored the commitment to operational excellence, mutual trust, and bolstered defence cooperation.
+The INS Chennai, stationed in the Red Sea, engaged in this collaborative endeavor with the Royal Saudi Navy Ship HMS Al Jubail on August 5, 2023.
+The exercise, conducted off the coast of Jeddah, Saudi Arabia, underscored the commitment to operational excellence, mutual trust, and bolstered defense cooperation.

-Indian Navy and Saudi Arabian Navy organize 'PASSEX exercise'
+| Indian Navy and Saudi Arabian Navy organize 'PASSEX exercise' |

 A Dynamic Display of Naval Expertise